monix/monix.io/_tut/docs/3x/reactive/observable.md

 ```

 When `AA` is being processed in the second stage, the source can send two more (size of the buffer) elements
-and then it is backpressured until there is more space available.
+and then it is back-pressured until there is more space available.

 ### Processing elements in batches